rachana5/tech-writing-portfolio/deepl-postman.md

 Nice work!
 You have sent your first successful request in Postman.

 >**Note:**
->If you get any errors, see the DeepL [Error Handling](https://www.deepl.com/docs-api/api-access/error-handling/) section.
+>In case of errors, see the DeepL [Error Handling](https://www.deepl.com/docs-api/api-access/error-handling/) section.